Table of Contents Show

-- If the board denies your application, make sure you understand the reason and work with the board and managing agent to find a renovation plan that satisfies everyone.
-Fighting with the board will only drag out the process and cause you extra headaches.
+- If the board denies your application, make sure you understand why and work with the board and managing agent to find a renovation plan that satisfies everyone.
+Fighting with the board will only drag out the process and cause you other headaches.

-Getting board approval to renovate a co-op is sometimes a bigger project than the renovation itself.
+Getting board approval to renovate a co-op is sometimes a more significant project than the renovation itself.
 However, if you love where you live and can’t imagine settling down anywhere else, the effort is worth it.
-Follow board and city rules, and you’ll find yourself sitting in your spruced up apartment before you know it.
+Follow board and city rules, and you’ll find yourself sitting in your spruced-up apartment before you know it.

-On the other hand, an outdated co-op might just be the reason you need to start looking for new digs.
+On the other hand, an old co-op might be why you need to start looking for a new apartment.
+Maybe the apartment building around the corner has everything you want and need.
 Who knows?
-Maybe the apartment building around the corner has everything you’re looking for.